Kristina01111000/Drws_site/README.md

 - make sure to do list is up to date for next meeting
 - look at the alt text on the images -> avoid lawsuits, I think we're in the clear images are used for window dressing
 - check login attempts
+- he needs to make a sendinblueacct for other site